scverse/pertpy/docs/usage/usage.md

 -   The Cancer Dependency Map Project at Broad
 -   The Cancer Dependency Map Project at Sanger
+-   Genomics of Drug Sensitivity in Cancer (GDSC)

+CompoundMetaData aims to retrieve various types of information related to compounds of interest, including the most common synonym, pubchemID and canonical SMILES.

+Available databases for compound metadata:

+-   pubchempy

+MoaMetaData aims to retrieve metadata of mechanism of action studies related to perturbagens of interest, depending on the molecular targets.

+Available databases for mechanism of action metadata:

+-   clue.io

 ```{eval-rst}
 .. currentmodule:: pertpy